Home Top 10 Italy

 Example:

-Translation and Meaning: To be at the green, and the meaning is “to be without money, to be penniless”.
+Translation and Meaning: To be at the green means “to be without money, to be penniless.”

 Example: